Gunnar703/chorin-pres-solver/README.md

 In summary, this code uses at FTCS (Forward in Time, Central in Space) numerical scheme to discretize the differential operators.

 ## Implementation
-The code is implemented in C++ with plans to parallelize the solver for Equation B using CUDA.
-Currently, Equation B is solved using the Jacobi method without over/under-relaxation.
+The code is implemented in C++/CUDA.
+Equation B is solved using the Jacobi method without over/under-relaxation.